-I. Each employee who works a twenty-four (24) hour shift will be eligible for up to forty-eight (48) hours of bereavement leave, and each employee who works an eight (8) hour shift will be eligible for up to twenty-four (24) hours of bereavement leave following the death of a relative.
+Each employee who works an eight (8) hour shift will be eligible for up to twenty-four (24) hours of bereavement leave following the death of a relative.
 If an employee requests additional time off for bereavement, all additional time must be charged to accrued vacation.